Home | Blog Index | Blog Archives | Christianity & Faith Essays

 The next dominant upper feature advertised by models to develop in the coming week is a deep and unseasonably cold cutoff low over the central US.
-This is shown stalling over the Plains and Midwest for an extended period of time as part of a 'blocking' pattern that could shut down storm observing prospects for the first half of May.
+This is shown stalling over the Plains and Midwest for an extended period of time as part of a 'blocking' pattern that could shut down storm photography prospects for the first half of May.

 This cutoff low will evolve from an incoming western upper trough that may bring a marginal severe weather day or two to the Great Plains region as it moves in.
 However, currently these setups are in question due to 1.) the upper support coming in too far north away from the deep low-level moisture, and 2.) yet another cold frontal surge that will favor linear, undercut storms.